apache/fineract/docs/RAILWAY-NOTIFICATIONS.md

 - Deployment URL
 - Interactive buttons for quick access to the application, health check, and Railway dashboard

+### MS Teams Card

+The MS Teams card includes:
+- Title with deployment status
+- Deployment details displayed as facts (environment, branch, URL, etc.)
+- Action buttons for quick access to the application, health check, and Railway dashboard
+- Color coding (blue for success, red for failure)

 ### Email Notification

 The email includes: